How to use the command 'swaplabel' (with examples)

 Explanation:

-• swaplabel: The command itself.
+• swaplabel: The command used for altering swap labels and UUIDs.

 Use case 3: Set the UUID of a swap area